codeseed-io/coding-challenges/README.md

 ## Submission Instructions

-> **Warning** \
+> [!IMPORTANT]
 > If you stumbled upon this repository without being contacted by a member of our team, please do not submit a solution.
-We do not accept unsolicited applications, but we encourage you to check out our [careers page](https://technative.gr/jobs-at-technative/) for more information about our open positions or send us an email at [jobs@technative.gr](mailto:jobs@technative.gr).
+We do not accept unsolicited applications, but, we encourage you send us an email at [jobs@codeseed.gr](mailto:jobs@codeseed.gr).

 1. Create a private repository on GitHub to store your solution.
 2. Push your changes to the private repository.